gsuquet/ebalanceplusgame/src/modules/README.md

 Module to handle the internationalization of the project.
 The different languages are stored in the `locales` directory and then imported in the `i18n` module in an object called `messages`.
 The created `i18n` instance is then exported and used in the `main.ts` file to initialize the `vue-i18n` plugin.

+### `module-mqtt.d.ts`
+Typescript module declaration file to allow the use of the [mqttjs library](https://github.com/mqttjs/MQTT.js) in this vueJs typescript project.

 ### `pinia`
 Module to handle the state management of the project.